marcol/generator-alchemy/README.md

 ### Webpack
 Adds [webpack](https://webpack.js.org/) with loaders for css, images (conventional format + webp), HTML, eslint, babel.
 Also adds a plugin to generate all the icons, tiles from a single logo file (png or svg)

+### Styles helpers
+You can add [normalize.css](https://github.com/necolas/normalize.css/blob/master/normalize.css), [Material Design](https://material.io/develop/web/docs/getting-started) or [Foundation](https://get.foundation/) to the project.
+When installing material design with webpack some extra dependencies will be installed to make the dynamic packaging work.

 ## Cookbook
 ### Using on ongoing projects
 You can add missing feature to your existing projects.
 The generator asks you if you want to override any of the files that it has on the list to create.
 To be safe apply it to a repository without uncommitted changes so you can test and revert to a previous version if necessary.